Want to try it for yourself?

 Like most coding languages, Java code can be reviewed first by a peer analysis and then a SAST analyzer.
 This combined approach ensures that the process scans the code for logic and intent and known errors and security threats.
 Java code reviews can be performed using existing open source static analysis tools.
 It is essential to know the types of mistakes potentially present in the source code (along with security vulnerabilities) to select the analyzer best suited to Java code.
 Once the analysis runs, the developer can review the output to determine which warnings to address and which to leave unchanged.

-How do you automate code review?
+How do you automate java code reviews?

 Once the Java code review team completes their work, the developer can send the code to an analysis platform for comparison with a known database of flaws.
 The Java automated code review tool also checks the source code for duplicate code and repeated flaws inherent in the script.

-Visit our Security Resources page to learn about Snyk’s options and tools to help developers create accurate, secure code.
+Visit our Security Resources page to learn about Snyk's options and tools to help developers create accurate, secure code.
+You can also try our free code checker tool, for a quick check on the security of your Java code.